sct2005/TeamProjectCOM2020/new_cases.md

 ## Case Study 15: The Precision-Mismatched Firebreak

 ### Domain
-Emergency Services / Disaster Response
+Emergency Services

 ### Deployment Context
-An AI system used to direct the placement of controlled burns to stop advancing wildfires.
+AI system that wuld predict the nest place to conduct controll burns to stop wildfires

 ### What Went Wrong
 A land-cover classification was used beyond its spatial resolution.
 The AI used 50-meter satellite pixels to determine "burnable fuel."
 It missed a 10-meter wide dry drainage ditch (invisible at that resolution), which acted as a fuse, carrying the fire directly into a residential area the AI labeled as "Protected by Firebreak."

+a classifiction model was used to see land cover , but the incorrect spatial resoultionswere used , teh ai used a 50 meter satilite pixels and predicted it as burnable fuel , howver it missed a 10 meter dry drainage ditch, which was invisable to the resalution, drainage ditch acted as a fuse an lead to the fire going directly towards an residential area causing property damage.

 ### Lessons Learned
-- High-stakes tactical decisions require sub-meter resolution; satellite data is often too "blurry" for life-safety applications.
+- for modles making predictions with very high consequences they should be precise ass possibel 50meters is not precise enough
 ### Quiz

 - **Q:** What spatial resolution did the AI use?
 - **A:** 50-meter pixels, which were too coarse to detect a 10-meter wide drainage ditch.
 - **Q:** How did this resolution mismatch lead to disaster?
-- **A:** The AI missed the dry ditch, which acted as a fuse and carried fire into a residential area the AI thought was protected.
+- **A:** The AI missed the dry ditch, which acted as a fuse and carried fire into a residential area.

 ---